 The cooking was done in a so-called ‘traditional’ way where a whole animal was hung upside down on top is a simmering fire.
 My vegetarian sensibilities kept me closer to the salad table.

 Camels and deserts can just not be separated.
 In fact, the image of one is incomplete without the other.
-So, go ahead take a camel ride in the desert of Wadi Rum.
+So, go ahead take a camel ride in the desert.
 It is a bit tricky to get on and get off a camel but the guys around will help you out.

 All too familiar with the terrain and the soft bed of sand, camels will move at their own pace.
 They would want to wander on their own every now and then.
 The reins in the hands of the camel man would keep them on their path.
 You will go up and down with its hump, scared that you may fall anytime, but not many falls.
 Camels know how to manage the load on their shoulders.